sutrolabs/miss_hannigan/README.md

 ## Alternatives

-It's worth noting there are other strategies like allowing your DB handle it's own cascading deletes.
+It's worth noting there are other strategies like allowing your DB handle its own cascading deletes.
 For example, adding foreign keys on a Postgres DB from a Rails migration like so:

 ```
 add_foreign_key "children", "parents", on_delete: :cascade
 ```

-Will have Postgres automatically delete children rows when a parent is deleted.
+Doing that will have Postgres automatically delete children rows when a parent is deleted.
 But that removes itself from Rails-land where we have other cleanup hooks and tooling we'd like to keep running.

-Another alternative would be to use a tool like acts_as_paranoid to "soft delete" a parent record and later destroy it asynchronously.
+Another alternative would be to use a pattern like acts_as_paranoid to "soft delete" a parent record and later destroy it asynchronously.

 Feedback